Welcome to the May Family Nursery School!

 Each class also collects money for tzedakah throughout the year.
 At the end of the school year, the children in each class, with the help of their teachers, choose organizations that hold meaning for them to which they donate the money that they have collected.

 Children learn the meaning of tikkun olam through an environmentally-sensitive approach to the materials we use for creative expression.
-Pieces of "Beautiful Junk," recyclable materials and found objects of all kinds, are collected by teachers, parents, children and Central Synagogue staff members for the children to use in their projects, sparking open-ended exploration and resulting in truly unique creations.
-As children engage in the process of collecting "Beautiful Junk," they become aware of just how much gets thrown away, and they begin to realize how effective repurposing materials can be in protecting and caring for our world.
+Recyclable materials and found objects of all kinds are collected by teachers, parents, children and Central Synagogue staff members for the children to use in their projects, sparking open-ended exploration and resulting in truly unique creations.
+As children engage in the process of collecting, they become aware of just how much gets thrown away, and they begin to realize how effective repurposing materials can be in protecting and caring for our world.

 Throughout the year, when guests visit our classrooms, children learn the importance of hachnasat orchim, welcoming guests, as they graciously welcome parents who come for Shabbat; clergy members who visit to tell a story, sing and play with the children, or celebrate a special holiday; and a wonderful group of synagogue members and staff who participate in our Nursery School reading program, volunteering their time to read aloud to the children in all of our Nursery School classes.